RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files script to displays the 10 newest files in the current directory 13-unique script to sort and  takes a list of words as input and prints only words that appear exactly once.
-14-findthatword script to lines contenting root pattern
+14-findthatword script to lines contenting root pattern 15-countthatword script to count a number of lines containing a words in a file